MarcJAndersen/rrdfqbcrnd0/README.md

 ### The RRDF package

-Finally, the [rrdf](https://github.com/egonw/rrdf) package must be installed.
+The [rrdf](https://github.com/egonw/rrdf) performs the interaction with a Apache Jena triple store.
 The packages must be installed accoding to the instructions on the packages github page.
 Well, almost, due changes in install_github, you need to use

 ```r
 library(devtools)